 College Writing 301 covers the steps in writing an academic essay.
 You will learn and master essay writing, summarizing, academic reading, in-text citations, and cohesion and coherence.
-You will draft, revise, and complete an academic essay on either the causes or effects of poverty.
+You will plan, revise, and write an academic essay either on the causes or effects of poverty.

 Who’s the course for?

 Our course is designed for intermediate to high-intermediate, non-native speakers of English, who plan to attend a university in the United States and need to master academic reading, writing, and listening skills.

 College Writing 301 includes 20+ video presentations, authentic reading passages, downloadable handouts, interactive quizzes, writing assignments, and teacher feedback.